MorningLightMountain713/fluxwallet/docs/_static/manuals.setup-bitcoind-connection.rst

 Connect using config files
 --------------------------

-Bitcoinlib looks for bitcoind config files on localhost.
+fluxwallet looks for bitcoind config files on localhost.
 So if you running a full bitcoin node from your local PC as the same user everything should work out of the box.

 Config files are read from the following files in this order:
-* [USER_HOME_DIR]/.bitcoinlib/bitcoin.conf
+* [USER_HOME_DIR]/.fluxwallet/bitcoin.conf
 * [USER_HOME_DIR]/.bitcoin/bitcoin.conf

 If your config files are at another location, you can specify this when you create a BitcoindClient